Cornell-PoBE/site/_posts/2017-05-16-tiers-layers-and-frameworks.md

 on too much load, I'm going to need to add computing resources to that server (more RAM, more storage space, etc.).
-In this day and age, there is a limit on how many resources we can allocate to a single machine, and the expense of "vertically" scaling up this single machine (adding stacks and stacks of resources to it, hence, verically scaling it) can get expensive quickly.
+In this day and age, there is a limit on how many resources we can allocate to a single machine, and the expense of "vertically" scaling up this single machine (adding stacks and stacks of resources to it, hence, vertically scaling it) can get expensive quickly.
 Therefore, we might think to "horizontally" scale, a.k.a. have multiple servers run and manage app traffic.
 But all the software is coupled and reliant on each other within that single server.
 A rewrite is required to isolate the